Miami Probation Violation Lawyer

 - And much more

-In a free consultation, our Miami probation violation attorney will go over whether probation modification is an option for you.
+In a free consultation, our South Florida probation violation attorney will go over whether probation modification is an option for you.

-At Frank Schwartz, P.A., we offer proven legal representation in Miami and its surrounding Florida communities.
-Since opening our firm, we have successfully tried well over 100 cases in state and federal courts.
+At Frank Schwartz, P.A., we offer proven legal representation in the surrounding South Florida communities.
+Since opening our firm, we have successfully tried well over 100 cases in state and Federal courts.
 There is no criminal case too complex for us.
 As a former prosecutor, Attorney Frank Schwartz has a breadth of knowledge and insight into how courts handle sentencing, probation, parole, and other criminal matters.
-With the guidance and aggressive legal skill of our Miami probation violation lawyer, we aim to take a difficult time in your life and turn it around.
+With the guidance and aggressive legal skill of our South Florida probation violation lawyer, we aim to take a difficult time in your life and turn it around.

 Do you have questions about your probation?
 Or have you been accused of a probation violation?
 We’re here to help.